Stop Loss and Take Profit in Forex

 Smith shorted USD/JPY at 146.50.
 His analysis pointed to a drop ahead of a Bank of Japan policy announcement.
 He placed his stop loss at 147.00, 50 pips above entry.

-The lesson here is not that his trade was wrong.
+| This example shows that unexpected news events can invalidate even well-planned trades.
 The lesson is that even well-reasoned trades can be destroyed by news events.
-Stop loss is the protection you put in place for the scenarios you did not predict.
+Stop loss is the protection you put in place for the scenarios you did not predict. |

 Scenario Two: The GBP/USD Risk-to-Reward Trade